neonfighter28/discord-logs/README.md

 # discord-logs
-dumps audit logs into a json file
+Reads audit log of guild and dumps it into a json file\n invoked with "$fetch_logs 100" in a discord chat\n you need to create a file "output.json" first or it wont work\n